The Moment of Break True

 Some years later my original Break True painting found it’s perfect owner, another inspiring woman who had turned her life around and who continues to shine her light.

 Break True is a reminder of the importance of seeking authenticity.
 Each person who committs themselves to healing and transformation, makes it easier for others to do the same.
 As more people make the effort to become mindful of themselves and others, eventuality we see the transformation in society.
+I continue to work towards my goals, my dreams, my purpose.
+Part of that purpose is assisting and inspiring others.

 For such purpose, I have made Break True available as a limited edition giclee print, perfect for gifting or for a space in your own home.